projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 User VM
 *******

 Currently, ACRN can boot Linux and Android guest OSes.
-For Android guest OS, ACRN provides a VM environment with two worlds: normal world and trusty world.
+For an Android guest OS, ACRN provides a VM environment with two worlds: normal world and trusty world.
 The Android OS runs in the normal world.
 The trusty OS and security sensitive applications run in the trusty world.
-The trusty world can see the memory of normal world, but normal world cannot see trusty world.
+The trusty world can see the memory of the normal world, but the normal world cannot see the trusty world.

 Guest Physical Memory Layout - User VM E820
 ===========================================

-DM will create E820 table for a User VM based on these simple rules:
+DM creates an E820 table for a User VM based on these simple rules:

 - If requested VM memory size < low memory limitation (currently 2 GB, defined in DM), then low memory range = [0, requested VM memory